-The property was fully furnished, occupied and all floors were covered.
-My visual inspection of the roof space area was restricted by insulation material laid between and over the ceiling joists.
+The property was occupied, fully furnished and all floors were covered.
+Consequently, my inspection of the flooring and other elements was restricted.
+My visual inspection of the roof space area was restricted to mainly eaves space.
+There is glasswool quilt insulation between the ceiling joists and also some flooring.

-In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
-Floor coverings have not been moved.
+In accordance with Health and Safety Guidelines, I have not disturbed insulation or furniture and floor coverings have not been moved.
+Where present, personal effects within cupboards and wardrobes have not been moved, therefore limiting my inspection.